-Inside lies decorations from classic fairy tales and water features, but when the show starts, that’s when the magic really begins!
+Step inside and you’ll discover decorations from classic fairy tales and water features, but when the show starts, that’s when the magic really begins!

-The six-day Jules Verne Adventure Film Festival each April is a local favorite and certainly worthy of a visit!
+Hot tip: The six-day Jules Verne Adventure Film Festival each April is a local favorite and certainly worthy of a visit!

-54 – Go window-shopping at Place Vendome
+54 – Do a little window-shopping at Place Vendome

 And since this is a city for romantics, where better to buy that engagement ring than right here, in Place Vendome?
 With rows of neoclassical buildings showcasing the finest jewelry encrusted with diamonds, rubies, and emeralds, the perfect bling is waiting.

 Visitors particularly love the mermaid shows, animal-feeding shows, and touch tanks — meanwhile, the shark tank is guaranteed to send shivers down your spine!

 Who’s ready to party?
 Get a feel of the famous Parisian nightlife on a pub crawl as you boogie through the bubbly Latin Quarter!
 By day, this inner-city area is known for its lively student population and countless quaint cafes.

 Here’s one of the more moving and somber things to do in Paris; Some of history’s bloodiest battles took place during WWI at the Somme, a landmark full of monuments and tributes to fallen Allied soldiers from across the world.

 For eye-opening insights, see the well-preserved trenches and battlefields at the Beaumont-Hamel Newfoundland Memorial.
 Meanwhile, the Thiepval Memorial to the Missing of the Somme is the largest British war memorial in the world, commemorating over 72,000 soldiers with no known grave.

 Calling all shopaholics!